Ekow Eshun: Creative non-fiction

 Eshun's memoir, Black Gold of the Sun: Searching for Home in England and Africa, published in 2005, deals with a return trip to Ghana, Ghanaian history, and matters of identity and race.
 Reviewing the book for the New Statesman, Margaret Busby said: "His rich memoir, which comes fittingly adorned with a golden jacket designed by Chris Ofili, attempts to answer the question: 'Where are you from?'
 Eshun's search for home and identity is sometimes achingly poignant, a story of semi-detachment, of fragmentation and duality, which must have been cathartic to write.
 'There is no singularity to truth' is its refrain."
 Black Gold of the Sun was nominated for an Orwell Prize in 2006.

 British publishing house Hamish Hamilton has acquired the rights to Eshun’s new book The Stranger, described as a “‘powerfully intimate, richly imagined’ investigation into Black masculinity.”
-The Stranger is “structured around the stories of several remarkable Black men, from the 19th to 21st century and across the global diaspora” and “will set out a ‘radical’ exploration of Black male identity and experience.
-From Victorian actor Ira Aldridge to philosopher and revolutionary Frantz Fanon to infamous rapper Tupac Shakur, each chapter will find its subject “standing at a crossroads, his life and the society around him in flux”.
-The book will be published in hardback, e-book and audio in 2024.

 Art books

-In the Black Fantastic is a richly visual book that assembles art and imagery from across the African diaspora that embraces ideas of the mythic and the speculative.
-Neither Afrofuturism nor Magic Realism, but inhabiting its own universe, In the Black Fantastic brings to life a cultural movement that conjures otherworldly visions out of the everyday Black experience – and beyond – looking at how speculative fictions in Black art and culture are boldly reimagining perspectives on race, gender, identity and the body in the 21st century.The book includes an introductory text by Eshun, and extended essays by Eshun, Kameelah L. Martin and Michelle D. Commander.
+In the Black Fantastic is a book that assembles art and imagery from across the African diaspora that embraces ideas of the mythic and the speculative.
+The book includes an introductory text by Eshun, and extended essays by Eshun, Kameelah L. Martin and Michelle D. Commander.

-Africa State of Mind is a mesmerizing, continent-spanning survey of the most dynamic scenes in contemporary African photography, and an introduction to the creative figures who are making it happen.
-Dispensing with the western colonial view of Africa in purely geographic or topographic terms, Eshun presents Africa State of Mind in four thematic parts: Hybrid Cities; Inner Landscapes; Zones of Freedom; and Myth and Memory.
+Africa State of Mind is a survey of scenes in contemporary African photography, and an introduction to the creative figures who are making it happen.

-Eshun has contributed many essays to major art publications.
+Eshun has contributed essays to major art publications.
 He wrote an essay for Seeing by Duro Olowu.
 Eshun focuses on Olowu's role within Britain’s black and Afro-Caribbean creative community.
-He is also a contributor to Fashioning masculinities : the art of menswear. which accompanied a major exhibition at The V&A.
+He is also a contributor to Fashioning masculinities : the art of menswear. which accompanied an exhibition at the London museum The V&A.